2024 Haute-Kotto raid

-On 7 April 2024 Russian mercenaries from the Wagner Group conducted an operation in the Haute-Kotto prefecture near the town of Sam Ouandja to apprehend the leader of the Lord's Resistance Army, Joseph Kony.
+On 7 April 2024 Russian mercenaries from the Wagner Group conducted an operation in the Haute-Kotto prefecture of Sudan near the town of Sam Ouandja to apprehend the leader of the Lord's Resistance Army, Joseph Kony.
 While managing to kill some fighters, the operation failed to find the group leader due to him having left earlier for another base.

 Background

 Following the outbreak of the 2023 Sudanese civil war, a group of Lord's Resistance Army (LRA) fighters led by Joseph Kony moved from Kafia Kingi to a mountainous zone in the Haute-Kotto Prefecture.
 The move brought the group closer to the towns in the Central African Republic and allowed some group members, who were held against their will, to escape the group.

 The group settled in a rebel camp named Yemen.
 Yemen was set up by a Sudanese trader named Alico, who has been known to manage the cultivation of large cannabis fields near Sam Ouandja.
 Other traffickers had also established themselves in the area, which has become a market for Fulani pastoralists as well as armed groups, including Chadians, Sudanese, individuals from the Central African Republic, and LRA.

 In late March 2024, 14 male LRA defectors arrived in two different communities in the Sam Ouandja locality.
 The defectors then joined together and travelled to Yangou-Pendéré, a mining site controlled by a supposed Chadian armed group allied with the government forces.
 The next day, Russian instructors arrested and handcuffed the 14 LRA defectors.
 A total of 23 former LRA hostages and combatants arrived in Sam Ouandja during that period.
 National defence forces together with other security personnel transported 11 of them to Bangui on 1 April and subsequently handed them over to an international non-governmental organization (NGO) on 29 April for repatriation to their countries of origin.